riplrt/riplrt.github.io/index.md

 subtitle: Respiratory and Immunology Project at Larkin University
 ---

-<div style="text-align:justify"><p>We are the RIPL Effect research team (<i>@RIPLRT</i>), which stands for Respiratory and Immunology Project at Larkin University, within <a href="http://ularkin.org/college-of-biomedical-sciences/" target="_blank">the College of Biomedical Sciences.</a></p></div>
+We are the **RIPL_Effect Research Team**(*@RIPLRT*), which stands for Respiratory and Immunology Project at Larkin University, within the [College of Biomedical Sciences](http://ularkin.org/college-of-biomedical-sciences/" target="_blank">the College of Biomedical Sciences).

-<div style="text-align:justify"><p>In the RIPL_Effect Research Team, in addition to addressing the respiratory health of the population through immunological, exposure science, and computational approaches, we value inclusiveness, diversity, integrity, productivity, innovation, excellence, collaboration, and leadership. <a href="https://www.riplrt.com/about/">Click Here</a> to learn more about the RIPL_Effect Research Team.</p></div>
+In the RIPL_Effect Research Team, in addition to addressing the respiratory health of the population through immunological, exposure science, and computational approaches, we value inclusiveness, diversity, integrity, productivity, innovation, excellence, collaboration, and leadership.

 ---
 # RIPL_Effect Research Team Members